Elgg/Elgg/docs/design/security.rst

 Security
 ########

-This document describes Elgg’s approach to the various security issues common to all web applications.
+Elgg’s approach to the various security issues common to all web applications.

 To report a potential vulnerability in Elgg, email security@elgg.org.